 Threats and Contaminants

-Soil and groundwater were contaminated with tetrachloroethylene (PCE or PERC), a volatile organic compound, and its derivatives including trichloroethylene (TCE), dichloroethylene (DCE), and vinyl chloride (VC).
+Soil and groundwater were contaminated with tetrachloroethylene (PCE or "PERC"), a volatile organic compound, and its derivatives including trichloroethylene (TCE), dichloroethylene (DCE), and vinyl chloride (VC).
 Long term exposure to these compounds could cause toxic effects.

 Seven homes were provided with water treatment systems in the mid-1990s to address contaminated well water.
 A few years later, one home decided to connect to public water instead of having the filtration system.
-Ohio EPA has been maintaining the systems since their installation.
+Ohio EPA has been maintaining the six systems since their installation.

 EPA conducted a Remedial Investigation and Feasibility Study (RI/FS) at the Copley site between 2006 and 2009.
 Results show that site soil, both under and east of the former dry cleaners, is contaminated with PCE and its breakdown compounds.
-Shallow groundwater is also contaminated, though contamination extends east into the undeveloped area between the former dry cleaners and the townhome development.
+Shallow groundwater is also contaminated, though contamination extends east into the undeveloped area between the former dry cleaners and a townhome development.
 Deep groundwater contamination extends approximately one-quarter mile southeast of the former dry cleaners.
 EPA also conducted indoor air sampling in nearby residences, which revealed PCE and its breakdown compounds in a number of single family homes and townhomes.

-In October 2009, EPA issued a Record of Decision that outlined the final cleanup remedy to address contamination in soil and shallow groundwater.
+In October 2009, EPA issued a Record of Decision (ROD) that outlined the final cleanup remedy to address contamination in soil and shallow groundwater.
 The remedy includes a combination of connecting affected residences to the Akron public water supply, installing vapor intrusion mitigation systems in affected residences, and soil and shallow groundwater treatment.

 A passive ground water collection system had been installed to collect ground water leaving the eastern side of the dry cleaner facility and water treatment systems were installed in homes with contaminated wells during the mid-1990s.
-Ohio EPA had been maintaining the water treatment systems since their installation, until October 2012 when EPA completed the connection of those homes to the public water supply.
-EPA also connected an additonal 17 homes to the public water supply (a total of 23 homes), abandoned all 23 private drinking water wells, and performed road, right-of-way, and yard restoration to bring the site back to its original condition as the first part of the cleanup action.
+Ohio EPA had been maintaining the water treatment systems since their installation until October 2012 when EPA completed the connection of those homes to the public water supply.
+EPA also connected an additional 17 homes to the public water supply (a total of 23 homes), abandoned all 23 private drinking water wells, and performed road, right-of-way, and yard restoration to bring the site back to its original condition as the first part of the cleanup action.

-By August 2012, two of the homes that received public water also received vapor intrusion mitigation systems along with five others.
+In August 2012, two of the homes that received public water also received vapor intrusion mitigation systems along with five others.
 Indoor systems (about the size of a basketball) were placed in basements found to have elevated concentrations of dry-cleaning chemicals present in the indoor air and/or under the building slab.
 These systems extract the vapors from below the slab and actively vent them outdoors, where they diffuse.
-Addressing these homes suspected to have vapors rising up through the ground and entering them, a process known as "vapor intrusion," is the second part of our cleanup action.
+Addressing these homes suspected to have vapors rising up through the ground and entering them, a process known as "vapor intrusion," is the second part of the selected cleanup action.